mezla/cs162-project1/pintos/design/project1.md

 **Data Structure**

    * waiting list in thread struct: other threads waiting for this thread.
-   * waitedBy list in thread.cL:  other threads which this thread is waiting for ??
-Is this list needed??
-Should NOT
    * is_dirty flag in thread struct: true, this thread's priority has been updated; false, priority is out of date, need to call update func.
    * effective_priority in thread struct: effective priority after doing donation.